-Last updated: 1 July, 2024 @ 16:16
+Last updated: 25 October, 2024 @ 08:27

-As you no doubt remember, a couple of years ago I embarked on a quest to discover a magical, wonderful – or even just half-decent – recipe which would make me fall in love with eating Whelks.
+As you no doubt remember, a couple of years ago we embarked on a quest to discover a magical, wonderful – or even just half-decent – recipe which would make me fall in love with eating Whelks.

-However, there has recently been, what you could say, a Whelk-come development.
+However, there has recently been, what you could say, a whelk-come development.

 Whelk quest ends where?